 Picturing California petroleum history in a family album.

-Preserving a family’s photographs from Los Angeles Harbor brought insights about California maritime and petroleum heritage, including the story of Puente Oil Company.
+Preserving a family’s photographs from Los Angeles Harbor brought insights into California’s maritime and petroleum heritage — including the 1920s story of Puente Oil Company.

-Raynor, a longtime resident in the Los Angeles area, decided to donate her family’s photographs to the Los Angeles Maritime Museum after talking with Mary Frances, the museum’s director.
+The search for a permanent home for Paul Thome’s collection did not take long.
+His daughter, a longtime resident in the Los Angeles area, decided to donate them to the Los Angeles Maritime Museum after talking with Mary Frances, the museum’s director.

-“I felt this would be a good place to start with all the pictures,” Raynor explained, adding that In exchange for her donation of the images, which the museum will share with the the San Pedro Bay Historical Museum, the Raynor family will receive high-resolution digital copies.
+“I felt this would be a good place to start with all the pictures,” Raynor explained, adding that In exchange for her donation of the images, which the museum will share with the San Pedro Bay Historical Museum, the Raynor family received high-resolution digital copies.

-Raynor admitted she needed a quick lesson on how to scan.
+Raynor said she needed to learn how to scan.
 “I decided I should not use the excuse of ‘I can’t do this,’ when we tell our kids that that is not a good enough excuse!
 So, I called a friend who walked me through how to scan and send a pic.”
-Her family — and historians — have benefited, thanks to preservation of her father’s career.
+Her family and historians have benefited, thanks to the preservation of her father’s business career.

-The San Pedro Bay Historical Society was established in 1974 by a group of residents, “seeking ways to preserve the unique harbor area so rich in history and influential in the development of Los Angeles proper, banded together in 1974,” according to the society website.
+The San Pedro Bay Historical Society was established in 1974 by a group of residents, “seeking ways to preserve the unique harbor area so rich in history and influential in the development of Los Angeles proper, banded together in 1974,” according to SPBHS.
+A lot of oil history can be learned from the Raynor photo.

 Picturing Puente Oil

-In the harbor photograph’s background, horse-drawn tank wagons, rail tracks, boats, river pigs, laborers, ladies and gentlemen all share a changing workplace.
+A lot of petroleum infrastructure history can be learned from one of Raynor image.
+In the harbor photograph’s background, horse-drawn tank wagons, railroad tracks, boats, river pigs, laborers, ladies and gentlemen share a changing workplace.

-Old and new technologies share the harbor site as well – Nellie Bly’s 55-gallon steel drums and old 42-gallon wooden barrels; the sails and train rails with log drivers (catty men, river rats, river pigs, etc.) corralling floating pilings; and on South Seaside Avenue, the Puente Oil Company – the first to exploit southern California’s Puente Hills’ petroleum resources.
+Old and new technologies are seen at the harbor site as well – Nellie Bly’s 55-gallon steel drums and old 42-gallon wooden barrels; the sails and train rails with log drivers (catty men, river rats, river pigs, etc.) corralling floating pilings; and on South Seaside Avenue, the Puente Oil Company – the first to exploit southern California’s Puente Hills’ petroleum resources.

 In 1895, a six-year contract to supply substantial quantities of crude oil to the Chino Beet Sugar refinery prompted Puente Oil to build its own pipeline to the user, 16 miles away.
 Just the first year’s requirement was for 80,000 barrels of oil.

-Puente Oil then built its own 800 barrel a day crude oil refinery nearby in Chino.
+Puente Oil then built its own 800-barrels-a-day crude oil refinery nearby in Chino.
 This was before the Supreme Court’s 1911 ruling to break up the Standard Oil monopoly, so Standard bought all of the Puente Oil refinery’s output.

 By 1900, Puente Oil had grown to “a total of 4,700 acres of the best light oil-producing lands in California” with 85 wells pumping a total of 20,000 barrels of oil a month.
 Puente Oil in 1903 merged with the Columbia Oil Producing Company (an 1898 venture of W.L.
 Hardison, co-founder of Union Oil Company).